Close Your IT Security Gaps with the Cloud

 CSPs that go the extra mile by also investing in annual, independent audits to ensure their compliance with the stringent security requirements of various legislative acts, industry standards, and regulations — such as HIPAA/HITECH and PCI DSS — are even more likely to have strong security protocols, processes, and technologies in place.

-You can learn more about cloud security during US Signal’s free one-hour webinar on Wednesday, May 10, at 2:00 p.m.
-“Control the Creep: Streamline Data Security and Compliance by Sharing the Work Load.”
-The webinar will cover the evolution of IT security and discuss how cloud services can ensure you have all your “security” bases covered.
-Click here to register to attend this webinar.
+US Signal shares more cloud security insights in May's webinar replay, “Control the Creep: Streamline Data Security and Compliance by Sharing the Work Load.”
+The webinar covered the evolution of IT security and discuss how cloud services can ensure you have all your “security” bases covered.